brooklynrail/brooklynrail-platform/content/events/2021/06/publishing-in-transit-new-york-review-of-books.md

 ---
-title: "Publishing-in-Transit: New York Review of Books"
+title: "Publishing-in-Transit: New York Review Books"
 deck: Editors and Writers in Conversation
 summary: Editors and writers Edwin Frank, Arvind Krishna Mehrotra, and Eugene Ostashevsky join Cole Swensen in conversation.
 We conclude with a poetry